adewalefranklin/Customer-Segmentation/README.md

 - **rfm_rank:** RFM score based on recency, frequency, and monetary value.
 - **user_type:** Customer tier (e.g., Silver Members).
 - **perks:** Assigned perks for the customer (e.g., 20% hotel discount).

+- Findings

+● The analysis resulted in 5 different segmentations which consist of various other characteristics such as Family traveler(users with children), Couple Travelers(married users), Young and free Travelers(people under 30), Business Travelers(users that travel with less than 1 bag or maximum of 1 bag), and Senior citizens who are the users above 60.
+● The segmentations as derived are:
+Platinum (These are the best customers based on their RFM and the revenue they generated the highest revenue among all the users) Gold (Generated Revenue and the RFM is very high) Silver(They are the users who have generated revenues and grouped according to their RFM score) Bronze ( this group was created based on the RFM score and they have generated a revenue) Basic users(users who never booked anything but have online activities)

+Recommendation

+● The analysis is subject to further analysis to ensure accuracy ● There is a need to ensure data integrity and accuracy for future analysis.
+● For future bookings, there may be the need to integrate a short survey during bookings in order to ascertain users' special interes